wongcyrus/AzureOpenAILive2DChatbot/README.md

 1. Select `npm: install - Samples/TypeScript/Demo` from the task list to download the dependent packages
 1. Select `npm: build - Samples/TypeScript/Demo` from the task list to build the sample demo
 1. Select `npm: serve - Samples/TypeScript/Demo` from the task list to start the simple server for operation check
-1. Enter `http://localhost:5000/Samples/TypeScript/Demo/` in the URL field of your browser to access it
+1. Enter `http://localhost:5000/website/` in the URL field of your browser to access it
 1. Enter `>Tasks: Terminate Task` from the command palette and select `npm: serve` to terminate the simple server

 For other tasks, see [README.md](Samples/TypeScript/README.md) of the sample project.

 NOTE: Settings for debugging are described in `.vscode/tasks.json`.

-### Azure OpenAI and Azure Speech service

-You have to create enable those 2 services yourself and collect the following 4 parameters:
-1. OpenAI Endpoint
-2. OpenAI Key
-3. Speech service Region
-4. Speech service Key

 ### Project debugging